dontangerme/tagprocalculator/README.md

-Donwload the html file and open it in a browser.
+Donwnload the html file and open it in a browser.
 You have to press h after spawning in to start the bomb physics. + and - to zoom in and out.
+Enter the numbers to add in binary.
+1's place is the bottom, press the left button to turn on a bit, press the right button to turn off a bit.